 7.4 How long does cranberry pie last?

-Cranberry pie can be stored in the refrigerator for up to 5 days, and it can be frozen for up to 3 months.
+Store in the fridge for up to 5 days, or freeze for up to 3 months.

 7.5 Can I make cranberry pie ahead of time?